bnwgun/bnwgun.github.io/index-eng.md

 <img src="03.png" width=200px />

 * Touch and open the downloaded file, bnwgun.zip.
-Care shoule be taken to specifically select MobMuPlat as an opening app.
+Care should be taken to specifically select MobMuPlat as an opening app.

 <img src="04.png" width=200px />
 <img src="06.png" width=200px />